esl/MongooseIM/doc/user-guide/Features-and-supported-standards.md

 ## Integration with other platform components

 ### MongoosePUSH
 MongooseIM can be integrated with [MongoosePush](https://github.com/esl/MongoosePush).
-For more details visit push notification [user guide](user-guide/Push-notifications.md).
+For more details visit the push notification [user guide](user-guide/Push-notifications.md).

 ### MongooseICE
-One can also connect Mongoose with [MongooseICE](https://github.com/esl/MongooseICE).
+You can also connect Mongoose with [MongooseICE](https://github.com/esl/MongooseICE).
 To get started, we recommend going through [this tutorial](user-guide/ICE_tutorial.md).